 3- Regular Physical Activity - Women with PCOD may get fewer periods or even missed one.
 They may get their periods at variable intervals like every 21 days.
 Daily physical exercise will regulate menstrual cycles and improve fertility.
 Some of them with PCOD stop having their periods.
 In this case, it is necessary to visit a doctor.
 (5)

 4- Medicines-Doctors may prescribe certain medicines which can help in restoring Ovulation.
 Clomiphene, Aldactone can lower the formation of Androgens and prevent the growth of excess hair and acne.
 Metformin is a diabetes medicine and it controls insulin and blood sugar level.

 6- IVF (In vitro fertilization)- If the medicine doesn’t work, IVF can be an option.
 The egg from women is fertilized with sperm in a laboratory and then implanted in the uterus to develop.
-This treatment has a higher rate of pregnancy and reduces chance of having twins or triplets by fertilizing single egg with the sperm.
+This treatment has a higher rate of pregnancy and reduces the chance of having twins or triplets by fertilizing a single egg with sperm.
+(6)

 These To Avoid In PCOD